Ferro (footballer): Club career

-Born in Oliveira de Azeméis, Ferro started his football career at local club Oliveirense in 2005, where he remained until 2008.
+Born in Oliveira de Azeméis, Aveiro District, Ferro started his football career at local club Oliveirense in 2005, where he remained until 2008.
 He then played for CB Estarreja and AD Taboeira before joining Benfica's youth system in 2011.
 Following his progress to the club's reserve team, he made his professional debut in a 2–1 away win over Oliveirense in LigaPro on 30 January 2016.

 Ferro was promoted to Benfica's first team on 1 February 2019, alongside three other reserve team players, and six days later, he debuted with the Lisbon side as a 38th-minute substitute, replacing Jardel in a 2–1 home win over Sporting CP in the first leg of the Taça de Portugal semi-finals.
 In his first appearance as a starter, he scored his first goal for Benfica, the sixth in a 10–0 home thrashing of Nacional in Primeira Liga on 10 February.

 Four days later, Ferro made his European debut as Benfica beat Galatasaray 2–1 in the first leg of the UEFA Europa League round of 32, their first ever victory in Turkey.
 He scored his first UEFA goal on 14 March, the second in a 3–0 (a.e.t.) win over Dinamo Zagreb in the round of 16's second leg.

 On 17 October 2019, Ferro extended his Benfica contract until 2024.

 On 31 January 2021, Spanish club Valencia announced the signing of Ferro on loan for the remainder of the 2020–21 season.
 He made three La Liga appearances, beginning on 14 February with a 2–0 loss at Real Madrid.

 Unused by Benfica in the league, Ferro was loaned to Hajduk Split of the Croatian Football League on 31 January 2022.
 On his debut for the eventual runners-up five days later, he scored in the third minute of a 4–0 win at Gorica; he equalised in the Dalmatian club's 3–1 win over Rijeka in the cup final on 26 May.

 On 14 July 2022, Ferro joined Vitesse in the Netherlands on a season-long loan, with an option to buy.

-After just half year with Vitesse, he rejoined Hajduk Split, but this time on permanent transfer for the fee around 500,000 €.
+After just half a year with Vitesse, he rejoined Hajduk Split, but this time on a permanent transfer for a fee of around €500,000.

+In the summer of 2024, Ferro returned to Portugal, signing a four-year contract with Primeira Liga club Estrela da Amadora.
+At the end of the season, in which he made 18 appearances for the Amadora-based side, he terminated his contract and joined fellow Primeira Liga club Estoril, signing a two-year deal.